Niimaa/apinatomy/README.md

 component instance immediately after all plugins have been loaded.

 To get a better intuition behind plugins, you are encouraged to look at the files in `src/`.
-All the ones that start with `amy-p-` are plugins.
+All the ones that start with `p-` are plugins.

 Plugins continue to be refined (see, for example, #7 and #8).
 As plugins change, I hope to keep this documentation somewhat up to date.
 But things are still moving rather quickly.